Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 slices of salmon and slices of lemon

-- Place the salmon on a plate, cover it with a plastic wrap and refrigerate overnight.
+- Place the salmon on a plate, cover it with plastic wrap, and refrigerate overnight.

 - You can also sprinkle the fish with spices like thyme.